WHAT! Manju Warrier Out From Mohanlal's Odiyan?

 Effects Of Dileep's Arrest

 The involvement of Women Collective In Cinema, the organisation headed by Manju Warrier in the arrest of her ex-husband Dileep hasn't gone well with the members of AMMA.
-This is the reason behind the unofficial ban for Manju.
+This is the reason behind the unofficial ban of Manju.

 Mohanlal Withdraws Support?

 Mohanlal had immensely supported Manju when she made a comeback.
 He was ready to work with the actress, while other major stars including Mammootty expressed their reluctance, thanks to their closeness with Dileep.
-But now, Mohanlal has also succumbed to the pressure by AMMA.
+But now, Mohanlal has also succumbed to the pressure of AMMA.

 Strained Friendship With Director Shrikumar Menon